tcbentayan2030-ui/Emergency-Preparedness/README.md

 # Emergency-Preparedness
 This game will test you on your decision-making in the face of disasters.
 Be wise in your choices to survive the disaster.
+Made by: Trixie Bentayan, Mico Batula, and Lance Babael

 Project Title
 - Emergency Preparedness: Test Your Choices during Disasters